 Trevor Nichols Research Center

-Michigan fruit producers are in competition with more than 30 fruit pests that threaten to eat their crops before they can be harvested.
-Finding the best ways to keep fruit pest-free in Michigan while preserving the environment and ensuring economic viability for the state’s fruit growers is the objective of the 156-acre Trevor Nichols Research Center, which was established in 1967.
-The center supports IR-4, a program that works with growers and chemical companies to register products for use on specialty crops, including reduced-risk pesticides.
-It also provides growers and pest management decision makers with hands-on integrated pest management and pest scout training and education.
+Michigan fruit producers are in competition with more than 30 fruit pests that threaten to damage their crops.
+The primary objective of the 156-acre Trevor Nichols Research Center is to find the best ways to keep fruit pest-free in Michigan while preserving the environment and ensuring economic viability for the state’s fruit growers.
+Research topics include studying performance attributes of reduced-risk pesticides, optimizing delivery systems for crop protection materials, monitoring and controlling invasive and emerging pests, and developing novel pest management tactics.
+The center also supports IR-4, a United States Department of Agriculture project that works with specialty crop growers, registrants and the United States Environmental Protection Agency to register products for use on specialty crops, including reduced-risk pesticides.